lorenzofar/ing-sw-2019-farinelli-fucci-fulgini/README.md

 ## Server
 The server can handle multiple matches at a time and both RMI and Socket clients.\
-It is recommended to start the server with the command
+It is recommended to start it with the command
 ```
 java -Dadrenaline.server.hostname=[hostname] -jar adrenaline-server.jar
 ```
-where *hostname* is an address resolvable from the clients who want to connect.
+where `[hostname]` is an address resolvable from the clients who want to connect.
-This has the advantages of seeing logs on the console.
+This has the advantages of seeing logs on the console.\
+In alternative, the parameter can be set via the `adrenaline.properties` file (more on this in the [dedicated section](##configuration-parameters));

-The server can also be started by double-clicking the JAR, but in this case you'll have to set the parameter with a properties file (see more on the dedicated section).
+in this last case, the server can also be started by double-clicking the JAR.

 When the server has started, it will wait for login requests by the players.
 Once a login request has been accepted, the player will be waiting in the lobby until there are enough waiting players to start the match.

-When the match starts, each player has a maximum amount of time to end his turn.
+When the match starts, each player has a maximum amount of time to end his turn (3 minutes by default).
 If the time runs out, he will be suspended and disconnected, but he can reopen his client, login with the same name and will rejoin the match at the end of the current turn.